Install on a Kubernetes Cluster¶

 :

-$ helm delete --purge $RELEASE
+helm delete $RELEASE

 Additional configuration¶